makerdao/community/governance/votes/Executive vote - August 18, 2023.md

 - A total of **272.75 MKR** will be paid to sixteen Aligned Delegates, as detailed below.
 - Housekeeping parameter updates to the old Compound and Aave Direct Deposit Modules will take place, as detailed below.
 - Parameter updates to the New Silver (RWA002-A) vault will be made, as detailed below.
+- A DAO Resolution for BlockTower Andromeda (RWA015-A) will be approved, as detailed below.
 - Admin control over the remaining Spark Protocol contracts will be transferred to the Spark Proxy, as detailed below.
 - A proxy spell for Spark Protocol will be triggered, as detailed below.